Today's Articles

 In 2016, the American Medical Association awarded Omalu their highest honor, the Distinguished Service Award, for his work on CTE.
 He also discovered CTE in the brains of military veterans, publishing the first documented case in a November 2011 article.
 He found evidence of CTE in a 27-year-old Iraq War veteran with post-traumatic stress disorder (PTSD) who later died by suicide.
 Omalu was the lead author in a study published in November 2017 that, for the first time, confirmed CTE in a living person.
 A chemical tracer, FDDNP, binds to tau proteins, is detectable by positron emission tomography, and is associated with CTE's distinctive topographical distribution characteristic.
 Tested on at least a dozen former NFL players, it was confirmed postmortem in former linebacker Fred McNeill.

 Omalu's efforts to study and publicize CTE in the face of NFL opposition were reported in a GQ magazine article in 2009.
 The article was later expanded into a book, Concussion, and adapted into a drama film of the same name.
 The movie's production led to the creation of a foundation named after Omalu to advance CTE and concussion research.
-A January 2020 article published in The Washington Post contended that Omalu "routinely exaggerates his accomplishments.
+A January 2020 article in The Washington Post contended that Omalu "routinely exaggerates his accomplishments.
 On January 28, 2020, Omalu released a rebuttal titled "We are Becoming a Nation of Lies" to the Washington Post article.
 His book, Truth Doesn't Have a Side: My Alarming Discovery about the Danger of Contact Sports, was published in August 2017.

-Omalu is married to Prema Mutiso, originally from Kenya.
+Omalu is married to Prema Mutiso, who is originally from Kenya.
 They live in Elk Grove, California, and have two children, Ashly and Mark.
 He is a practicing Catholic and became a naturalized US citizen in February 2015.
-Omalu served as chief medical examiner of San Joaquin County, California, from 2007 until he resigned in 2017 after accusing the county's sheriff Steve Moore, who doubles as coroner, of repeatedly interfering with death investigations to protect law enforcement officers who killed people.
+Omalu served as chief medical examiner of San Joaquin County, California, from 2007 until he resigned in 2017 after accusing the county's sheriff, Steve Moore, who doubles as coroner, of repeatedly interfering with death investigations to protect law enforcement officers who killed people.
 An assistant forensic pathologist who joined the office for the opportunity to work with Omalu resigned a few days earlier, citing similar allegations.
 Omalu is a professor at the University of California, Davis (UCD) Department of Pathology and Laboratory Medicine.
 He is also currently the President and Medical Director of Bennet Omalu Pathology.

 To Become a Surgeon